k0271n/CLI-EPP-Selector/readme.md

 # Overview

-Pick your AMD P-State EPP power preference with this redundant tool!
+Pick your AMD P-State EPP power preference with this redundant and very simple tool!

 # Requirements